Freda History, Family Crest & Coats of Arms

 The surname Freda was first found in Naples, (Italian: Napoli, Latin: Neapolis) former capital of the Kingdom of the Two Sicilies in southern Italy; it is the chief city of the province of Naples.
 It shares with Instanbul the claim to be the most beautiful city in Europe.
 Naples has 237 Churches and 57 Chapels.
 The National Museum and other galleries contain riches in art and artifacts.
 In those ancient times only persons of rank, the podesta, clergy, city officials, army officers, artists, landowners were entered into the records.
 To be recorded at this time, at the beginning of recorded history, was of itself a great distinction and indicative of noble ancestry.

-Important Dates for the Freda family
+Early History of the Freda family

 This web page shows only a small excerpt of our Freda research.
 Another 84 words (6 lines of text) covering the years 1318, 1507, 1547, 1531, 1547, 1635, 1701, 1698 and 1701 are included under the topic Early Freda History in all our PDF Extended History products and printed products wherever possible.

 Freda Spelling Variations